-Below is links to different frameworks to help ensure a high information security level.
+Below is links to different common frameworks to help ensure a high information security level.

 MSB's (informationsecurity.se) method for systematic information security work is aimed at those who work with information security in an organization, regardless of the business area and size of the organization.
 The method should be used if your organization is in the starting pits to introduce the systematic working method, but also if your organization already has a lot in place.

-The method is based on the standard ISO/IEC 27001 Information security management system.
+The method is based on the standard ISO/IEC 27001 Information security management system and it is free.